 Grilled Summer Squash With Chimichurri

-Zucchini takes well to grilling—the fire brings out its natural sweetness.
+Zucchini takes particularly well to grilling, as the fire brings out its natural sweetness and adds much-needed depth.
 Charring the zucchini on the hot side of a grill and finishing on the cooler side lets you cook the squash through while maintaining some of its firmness.
-For serving go with chimichurri, an Argentine sauce made with fresh herbs, oil, and vinegar.
+Serve it with a bright and lightly hot chimichurri, an Argentine sauce made with fresh herbs, oil, and vinegar that's commonly used to accompany steak but works just as well here.

 Easy, Summery Zucchini-Basil Soup

-Zucchini's high water content is a benefit when it comes to making soup—since it barely takes any cooking to make the squash tender enough to blend, it's easy to preserve its fresh flavor and vibrant color.
-This soup makes short work of 1 1/2 pounds of zucchini, which we cook down with leek, celery, and lots of basil.
+Zucchini's high water content is a feature, not a bug, when it's used in a soup: It means that it doesn't take much cooking before the squash becomes tender enough to blend, so it's easy to preserve its fresh flavor and vibrant color.
+This soup makes short work (truly—it takes just 20 minutes, start to finish) of a pound and a half of zucchini, cooked down with gently flavored leeks, celery, and lots of basil.
+Another handful of basil leaves added at the end gives it a nice burst of raw herbaceousness.

 Zucchini and Lettuce Soup With Pesto